-5 Wisconsin Governor Doyle partially vetoed the proposed provisions in 2009 Wis.
+4 Wisconsin Governor Doyle partially vetoed the proposed provisions in 2009 Wis.
 Act 28 that would allow only a \$5 fee for provision of electronic health records and would prohibit any charge for the electronic media on which such records were provided, saying: "I am partially vetoing this provision to eliminate the deadlines and the associated penalties for providing copies of and access to records, with the intent of maintaining current law requirements provided under the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The impact on health care providers of creating state regulations that are significantly more restrictive than federal requirements has not been adequately analyzed.
 Further, this partial veto will eliminate the \$5 fee limit on electronic record copies with the intent that providers may charge a reasonable fee rate for providing copies in an electronic or digital format that is no more than the paper copy rate.
 The fee limitation is a deterrent to providers adopting electronic health records."
 2009 Wis.
-Act 28, § D.11 at 2009) Veto Message Details, https://docs.legis.wisconsin.gov/document/vetomessages/2009/AB75Details.pdf passed the HITECH Act, which was created to motivate the implementation of electronic health records (EHR) and supporting technology across the United States.
-Two years later, during Governor Walker's administration, Wisconsin repealed those provisions through the 2011 biennial budget bill.
-(See 2011 Wis.
-Act 32 § 2660).
-The more reasonable inference is that the legislature saw no further need for a separate state mandate and state regulation of associated fees where federal regulations were now solidly in place.
+Act 28, § D.11 at 37 2009) Veto Message Details, available at https://docs.legis.wisconsin.gov/document/vetomessages/2009/AB75Details.pdf, last accessed June 13, 2022.

-This interpretation of the 2011 statutory changes as getting Wisconsin out of the business of regulating electronic access and copies is further supported by the fact that the Applicability section at WIS.
-STAT. § 146.836, which is the only statute in Chapter 146 in which a reference to electronic health information remains, states that only "Sections 146.815, 146.82, 146.83(4)6 and 146.835 apply to all patient health care records, including those on which written, drawn, printed, spoken, visual, electromagnetic or digital information is recorded or preserved, regardless of physical form or characteristics."
+health information remains, states that only "Sections 146.815, 146.82, 146.83(4)5 and 146.835 apply to all patient health care records, including those on which written, drawn, printed, spoken, visual, electromagnetic or digital information is recorded or preserved, regardless of physical form or characteristics."
+See WIS.
+STAT. § 146.836.
 In its drafting of § 146.836, the legislature expressly stated which provisions would continue to impact electronic health information, and WIS.
 STAT. § 146.83(3f) is not among them.